openpreserve/ViPER/docs/maintainer/index.md

 - [VirtualBox](https://www.virtualbox.org/) was chosen as the virtualisation platform because of its cross platform ubiquity.
 - [Vagrant](https://www.vagrantup.com/) is a tool designed for building and managing virtual machine environments.
 It was chosen to speed up the initial VirtualBox provisioning.
 - [Vagrant Cloud](https://app.vagrantup.com/) provides a collection of cookie-cut virtual machines.
 The Vagrant machine chosen as a starting point was an official Debian Bookworm build with the addition of the VirtualBox shared folder kernel module: <https://app.vagrantup.com/debian/boxes/bookworm64>.
+- [Packer](https://www.packer.io/) builds the published images.
+Vagrant is still the quickest way to iterate on the Ansible roles locally, but a release is built from a plain Debian ISO so that it inherits nothing from a third party base box.
+See [Building a release](#building-a-release).

 ### Provisioning